Hibbett Sports (NASDAQ:HIBB) Updates FY 2022 Earnings Guidance

-Hibbett Sports (NASDAQ:HIBB) last released its quarterly earnings data on Friday, August 27th.
-The company reported $2.86 EPS for the quarter, topping the consensus estimate of $1.24 by $1.62.
-The company had revenue of $419.30 million during the quarter, compared to the consensus estimate of $311.52 million.
-Hibbett Sports had a return on equity of 47.46% and a net margin of 10.52%.
-Hibbett Sports’s revenue for the quarter was down 5.0% on a year-over-year basis.
-During the same period last year, the company earned $2.95 EPS.
-On average, equities analysts predict that Hibbett Sports will post 8.95 EPS for the current year.
+Hibbett Sports (NASDAQ:HIBB) last announced its quarterly earnings data on Thursday, August 26th.
+The company reported $2.86 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.24 by $1.62.
+The company had revenue of $419.30 million during the quarter, compared to analysts’ expectations of $311.52 million.
+Hibbett Sports had a return on equity of 45.01% and a net margin of 11.05%.
+Hibbett Sports’s revenue for the quarter was down 5.0% compared to the same quarter last year.
+During the same quarter last year, the company earned $2.95 EPS.
+Research analysts expect that Hibbett Sports will post 11.25 EPS for the current year.

-HIBB has been the topic of several research reports.
-Robert W. Baird raised their target price on Hibbett Sports from $90.00 to $100.00 and gave the stock a neutral rating in a research report on Friday.
-Zacks Investment Research cut Hibbett Sports from a strong-buy rating to a hold rating and set a $97.00 target price on the stock. in a research report on Wednesday.
-Monness Crespi & Hardt raised Hibbett Sports from a neutral rating to a buy rating and set a $97.00 target price on the stock in a research report on Wednesday, June 23rd.
-Telsey Advisory Group began coverage on Hibbett Sports in a research report on Thursday, July 8th.
-They issued an outperform rating and a $110.00 target price on the stock.
-Finally, Benchmark began coverage on Hibbett Sports in a research report on Wednesday, July 14th.
-They set a buy rating and a $110.00 price objective on the stock.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and four have assigned a buy rating to the stock.
-The stock presently has an average rating of Hold and a consensus target price of $83.86.
+Several brokerages have recently weighed in on HIBB.
+Benchmark began coverage on Hibbett Sports in a report on Wednesday, July 14th.
+They issued a buy rating and a $110.00 price objective for the company.
+Robert W. Baird raised their price objective on Hibbett Sports from $90.00 to $100.00 and gave the company a neutral rating in a report on Friday, August 27th.
+Monness Crespi & Hardt lifted their price target on Hibbett Sports from $97.00 to $120.00 and gave the stock a buy rating in a report on Monday.
+Zacks Investment Research cut Hibbett Sports from a strong-buy rating to a hold rating and set a $97.00 price target for the company. in a report on Wednesday, August 25th.
+Finally, Telsey Advisory Group began coverage on Hibbett Sports in a report on Thursday, July 8th.
+They set an outperform rating and a $110.00 price target for the company.
+Two equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of Buy and an average price target of $101.00.

-An institutional investor recently raised its position in Hibbett Sports stock.
-Morgan Stanley increased its stake in shares of Hibbett Sports, Inc. (NASDAQ:HIBB) by 70.9% during the 2nd quarter, according to the company in its most recent filing with the SEC.
-The fund owned 178,570 shares of the company’s stock after purchasing an additional 74,107 shares during the quarter.
-Morgan Stanley owned 1.12% of Hibbett Sports worth $16,006,000 at the end of the most recent quarter.
-97.21% of the stock is owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in Hibbett Sports stock.
+Morgan Stanley increased its holdings in Hibbett Sports, Inc. (NASDAQ:HIBB) by 4.7% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 206,260 shares of the company’s stock after buying an additional 9,242 shares during the period.
+Morgan Stanley owned 1.25% of Hibbett Sports worth $2,255,000 as of its most recent filing with the Securities and Exchange Commission.
+94.40% of the stock is currently owned by institutional investors and hedge funds.

 About Hibbett Sports